Amplified musculoskeletal pain syndrome: Diagnosis

-Because of the little awareness on AMPS, the condition is frequently not diagnosed when symptoms first present, often with multiple diagnoses of physical conditions before the diagnosis of AMPS.
+Because AMPS is a syndrome and does not correspond to an objectively measurable pathophysiology, the diagnosis is made on the basis of the characteristic symptoms and signs.
+The diagnosis is used by some clinicians when multiple diagnoses of other physical conditions before the diagnosis of AMPS are deemed inappropriate.

 The condition is diagnosed through observation of various patient traits.
 A full overview of the patients medical history, as well as out rule of any potention physical causes, such as a bone fracture.
 If no physical causes are observed, a diagnosis of AMPS is likely possible.
 Other common steps that are taken may include bone scans to detect possible signs of reduced blood flow; magnetic resonance imaging (MRI) to detect possible edema, or muscle atrophy; Nerve testing can be used to look for pain or sensitivity issues; and X-rays can detect osteoporosis as the result of AMPS.
 While all of these tests can detect possible signs of AMPS, better outcomes are usually made with less tests, and immediate treatment of AMPS without looking for possible differential diagnoses.

 Management

-As AMPS is not a disease, there is no one specific cure for it.
+AMPS has no one specific cure for it.
 Management of the condition is a process of patients learning to manage the abnormal amplified pain.
 This can include a combination of treating the cause(s) of the condition, as well as managing the symptoms of the condition.